-As firms slowly remove the dust sheets and move beyond this extraordinary and destructive period, two types of futures emerge for firms and their employees.
+As firms slowly remove the dust sheets and move beyond this extraordinary and destructive pandemic period, two types of futures emerge for firms and their employees.
 The first is organisations who try to go back to how it was before this dreadful virus arrived.
-Even though it is only months not years, the scale of unprecedented change in society, physical workplaces, global supply chains and legislation mean these firms will struggle.
-Their employees will experience sterile working environments and already out of date work practises.
+Their employees will experience difficult working conditions and already out of date work practices.
 Culture will be eroded.

-1. Who led and continues to lead your firm from the middle, during lockdown and this extended crisis period?
+1. Who led your firm from the middle during lock down and this extended crisis period?

 These are not senior employees in your firm but key influencers throughout your organisation who you may want to consider for future leadership development.
 They are the people who brought others with them by demonstrating resilience, raising moral and showing commitment and adaptability.
 Which of your senior “leaders” let you down, failed to deliver consistently, kept away from the fire?
 These are the people you need to move on.

 Adaptable companies are flat structured.
 Information moves freely throughout enabling fast decision making and error correction.
 No matter what your organisation chart says, you are a hierarchical firm if you tolerate egotistical leaders.
 The first concern for such ego led executives is “how does this make me look?”
 They are driven to avoid any change or action that they perceive may diminish their personal status.
 To be a flat structured, agile organisation, only hire leaders with humility.

 3. Does your firm make adequate use of talent on demand solutions?